Battle of Chapultepec: Battle

+The U.S. Army took the former Archbishop's Palace in Tacubaya as their base of operations.
 Scott organized two storming parties of about 250 men each, including 40 Marines.
 The first party consisted of Captain Samuel Mackenzie's 256 men from Gideon Pillow's division, who would advance from the Molino east up the hill.
 The second storming party consisted of Captain Silas Casey's men from John A. Quitman's division, advancing along the Tacubaya Road, but Casey was replaced by Major Levi Twiggs.
 Only Twiggs' division and Bennett Riley's brigade were left on the American right flank.

-The U.S. forces began an artillery barrage against Chapultepec at dawn on September 12.
+The U.S. forces began an artillery barrage against Chapultepec at 7am on September 12 which lasted all day.
 It was halted at dark and resumed at first light on September 13.
 At 8:00 am, the bombardment was halted and General Scott ordered the infantry attack.
 Three assault columns formed.
 On the left were the 11th and 14th Infantry under Colonel William Trousdale moving east along the Anzures aqueduct, in the center were four companies of the Voltigeur regiment under Colonel Timothy Patrick Andrews along with the 9th under Colonel Truman Bishop Ransom and the 15th Infantry all moving through the swamp and western edge of the grove, and on the right were the remaining four Voltigeur companies under Lieutenant Colonel Joseph E. Johnston.

-Pillow was quickly hit in the foot and called for reinforcements, which came from John A. Quitman's division, but the attack faltered when fired upon by the Moelia Battalion battery.
+Pillow was shot in the foot and called for reinforcements, which came from John A. Quitman's division, but the attack faltered when fired upon by the Morelia Battalion battery.
+Pillow's command fell to General Cadwallader.
 Andrews's column cleared the grove of Mexican troops and linked up with Johnston.
 The attack by the 9th and 15th Infantries stalled waiting for scaling ladders, and Col. Truman B. Ransom, commander of the 9th Infantry, was killed.

 Quitman sent Persifor Smith's brigade to his right and brought in James Shields, plus the New York and 2d Pennsylvania Regiments into the assault.
 At the same time, Newman S. Clarke's brigade arrived on the western slope, as did the scaling ladders.
 The Voltigeurs soon planted their flag on the parapet.

 By 9:00 am, General Bravo surrendered to the New York Regiment, and the American flag flew over the castle.
 Santa Anna watched the Americans take Chapultepec, while an aide exclaimed, "let the Mexican flag never be touched by a foreign enemy".
 He also exclaimed, "I believe if we were to plant our batteries in Hell, the damned Yankees would take them from us."